| Off-campus MEd Program Graduates First Students |

 “Rather than having multiple mid-terms, major projects, research papers and finals all happening at the same time, the compressed track courses equally split the course loads,” Warden said.
 “As a teacher and a mom, not having to worry about this has been a huge help and relief.”

-Dr. Nora Hutto, dean of the School of Education, said the seven-week format is becoming more common at universities.
+Dr. Nora Hutto, former dean of the School of Education, said the seven-week format is becoming more common at universities.

 “It really allows the students to focus on the learning concepts in each course,” Hutto said.
 “In the traditional program, students take two regular classes at the same time over 16 weeks.
 In the off-campus program, students are completing one course in seven weeks and focusing on the key concepts.”